 New Salem Fire Dept. News and Events

-New Salem’s Auxiliary will be busy crafting, decorating, making Christmas cookies and been in contact with Mrs. Claus to help her plan to have another wonderful event for the children in the community.
-The children will listen to stories again this year read by Mrs. Claus and participate in fun activities along with enjoying tea sandwiches and of course, hot cocoa.
+The theme for this year’s event will be featuring Candy Canes and Peppermints.
+Children will listen to stories read by Mrs. Claus and participate in fun activities along with enjoying tea sandwiches, an especially made dessert made by the elves and of course, hot cocoa and other beverages.
 Come and enjoy this magical afternoon planned with promises of a wonderful time to be had by all.

-Paid advance reservations are required by Monday, December 5th.
-Please call (518) 650-7636 to make your reservations.
+Paid advance reservations are required by Saturday December 2nd.
+Please call (518) 650-7636 or (518) 605-2247 to make your reservations.
 The children attending must be at least 2 years old.
-The cost is $20.00 for parent and one child.
-Each additional guest is $5.00 (siblings, Grandma, Grandpa, cousins and friends).
+The cost this year is $25.00 for parent and one child., $5.00 for each additional child and each additional adult $10.00.
 Bring your camera for photo opportunities.
-A portion of the proceeds will be donated to the Albany County Sheriff's Dept. Hilltown Christmas Program as in past years.
+A portion of the proceeds will be donated to the Albany County Sheriff's Dept. Hilltown Christmas Program.

 2017 Punkintown FairStarting Thursday July 27th, 28th & 29th beginning at 6pm every night.